AquaticEcoDynamics/glm-aed/README.md

 ## Getting the latest executables

-For users who only need access to the model executable download, the executable for your chosen platform can be downloaded without getting the full repository.
+For users who only need access to a model executable, the executable for your chosen platform can be downloaded without getting the full repository.
 Simply navigate to the binaries/os folder, click on the relevant file (e.g., `glm_3.3.0.zip`) and click the "*download*" button on the right.

 <br>

-## Cloning the repo with all submodule code
+## Cloning the repo with all sub-module code

-A basic clone will not include the code in the submodules so an extra argument is needed `--recurse-submodules`
+To access the full repository, including the model examples, the repository must be cloned or downloaded in full.
+Note that a basic clone will not include the code/files in the linked sub-modules, so an extra argument is needed `--recurse-submodules`

 ### Cloning the latest code
 ```